StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

 You will need to configure your `.htaccess` or other web server configurations with whatever your setup involves.
 By default, we have included a `.htaccess` in the `/src/` directory that will allow for both Shibboleth and non-Shibboleth users to view the application.

 ## Recent Changes ##

+### v0.5.7 ###

+- Replace using Sessions to store user data to providing a token back to the Shibboleth view as a GET parameter so that we can more easily do CORS.
+This was already implemented in v1.0.0 but brought down to this version.

+### v0.5.6 ###

+- Allow choosing whether or not Shibboleth users are created on login

 ### v0.5.5 ###